joe7575/lumberjack/README.md

 This mod allows to completely fell trees by destroying only one block.
-The whole tree is harvested and moved to the players inventory.
+The whole tree is harvested and moved to the player's inventory or alternatively, the tree trunk items are dropped.
+See 'settingtypes.txt' for configuration options.
-But therefore some lumberjack skills are needed.
+But therefore, some lumberjack skills are needed.
 New player normally will not get the necessary skills immediately, they have to harvest the tree from the top, block by block "to improve their skills".